Urban Economics and Planning

 Authors

-1 Department of Urban Planning, Faculty of Art and Architecture, South Tehran Branch, Islamic Azad University, Tehran, Iran.
+1 Department of Urban Planning, Faculty of Art and Architecture, Islamic Azad University, South Tehran Branch, Tehran, Iran

-2 Iran University of Science and Technology; Mayor of District 2, Tehran Municipality, Tehran, Iran.
+2 Department of Urban Planning, Iran University of Science and Technology, Tehran, Iran; Mayor of District 2, Tehran Municipality, Tehran, Iran

 Abstract